David Garrick: Professional actor

 He made his debut as a professional actor on a summer tour to Ipswich with Giffard's troupe in 1741, where he played Aboan in Oroonoko at the theatre in Tankard Street.
 He appeared under the stage name Lyddal to avoid the consternation of his family.
 But, while he was successful under Giffard, the managers of Drury Lane and Covent Garden rejected him.
 On 19 October 1741, Garrick appeared in the title role of Richard III.
 He had been coached in the role by the actor and playwright Charles Macklin and his natural performance, which rejected the declamatory acting style so prevalent in the period, soon was the talk of London.
 Of his performance at Goodman's Fields, Horace Walpole remarked, "there was a dozen dukes a night at Goodman's Fields".
 Following his rousing performance, Garrick wrote to his brother requesting withdrawal from the partnership to devote his time completely to the stage.
-Having found success with Richard III, Garrick moved onto a number of other roles including Tate's adaptation of Shakespeare's King Lear and Pierre in Otway's Venice Preserv'd as well as comic roles such as Bayes in Buckingham's The Rehearsal; a total of 18 roles in all in just the first six months of his acting career.
+Having found success with Richard III, Garrick moved on to several other roles including Tate's adaptation of Shakespeare's King Lear and Pierre in Otway's Venice Preserv'd as well as comic roles such as Bayes in Buckingham's The Rehearsal; a total of 18 roles in all in just the first six months of his acting career.
 His success led Alexander Pope, who saw him perform three times during this period, to surmise, "that young man never had his equal as an actor, and he will never have a rival".

 With his success at Goodman's Fields, Charles Fleetwood, manager of Drury Lane, engaged Garrick to play Chaumont in Otway's The Orphan (a role he first played in Ipswich) on 11 May 1742 while he used his letters patent to close down Giffard's theatre.
 That same month, Garrick played King Lear opposite Margaret "Peg" Woffington as Cordelia and his popular Richard III.
 With these successes, Fleetwood engaged Garrick for the full 1742–43 season.